Trying to Break an Unwanted Habit?

 As common as our “unwanted” habits may be, they can be very difficult to break.
 Why?
 Well, because they are exactly what they are… habits.
 When you stop to think about it, a lot of our actions in life are done out of habit… or routine.
 There are countless constructive or “good” habits that help us live our lives in a productive, healthy way.

 People get up every morning and tend to do the same things in the same sequence before starting the day.
-We take a shower… brush our teeth… eat our breakfast… walk the dog… call, text, or email our kids or our parents… and so on.
+We take a shower… brush our teeth… eat our breakfast… walk the dog… call, text, or email our kids, friends, or parents… and so on.
 Then, we go about our days and nights engaging in many other predictable habits.

 A few steps to try…

 - Make a conscious decision.
-If you are going to be successful at breaking an unwanted habit, simple desire won’t not be enough.
+If you’re going to be successful at breaking an unwanted habit, simple desire may not be enough.
 You must commit yourself to working toward your goal.
 You must truly believe that breaking the habit will be worth the effort.
 Think about all the reasons why you want to break the habit.

 - Visualize being habit-free.
 Close your eyes and imagine the positives that will come from eliminating the unwanted behavior.
 See yourself in a situation where you would be likely to engage in the behavior, but envision a picture of yourself minus the habit.